g3rv4/Refined/README.md

-# BetterSlack :unicorn:
+# BitterSweet :unicorn:

 A chrome extension to improve my Slack experience.
-You can [read more here](https://g3rv4.com/2018/08/betterslack).
-Unfortunately, **this project will die soon because injecting javascript into Slack breaks their terms**.
+You can [read more here](https://g3rv4.com/2018/08/betterslack). **This extension is no longer in the chrome web store** because it breaks Slack's Acceptable Use Policy.
 Read [my post here](https://g3rv4.com/2018/08/bye-bye-betterslack)

 ## Changelog

+### 1.2.2

+* Rename it to BitterSweet

 ### 1.2.1 - Last public edition